 Jocassee Lake Tours also teaches kayak instruction to both kids and adults.
 We had so much fun doing this tour with them.
 Jocassee Lake Tours also has sunset tours, fishing charters, kayak shuttle services, and boat rentals.

 Jocassee Wild Child also offers a Wild Naturalist Certification that consists of eight courses and four electives.
 This could come in quite handy if you’re involved in any kind of conservancy or environmental work or organization.
 Or if you just want to learn and play in the Jocassee Gorges.

 Tickets for Jocassee Wild Child

-Entry fees into Devils Fork State Park are extra: $4 ages 4-14; $8 ages 15-64; $5 ages 65 and older.
-If you have a SC State Park pass, then this fee is waived.
+Entry fees into Devils Fork State Park are extra: $4 for ages 6-15; $8 for ages 15-64; $5 for ages 65 and older.
+Children 5 and under are free.
+If you have an SC State Park pass, then this fee is waived.

 Ready to book your adventure?
 Check out their Jocassee Wild Child website for upcoming events.